-Saccharomyces boulardii is probably best known for its potential to relieve diarrhoea symptoms; it has been found to reduce antibiotic-associated diarrhoea (AAD), traveller’s diarrhoea, and acute or chronic diarrhoea in children and in adults.
+Saccharomyces boulardii is probably best known for its potential to relieve diarrhoea symptoms; it has been found to reduce antibiotic-associated diarrhoea (AAD), traveller’s diarrhoea, IBS-D, and acute or chronic diarrhoea in children and in adults.
 Its anti-diarrhoeal properties are so well-recognised and researched that it is used routinely as an anti-diarrhoeal medicine in many hospitals around the world.
 Saccharomyces boulardii is actually a registered medicine in over 100 countries in the world, under the brand name Florastor.

 McFarland, L. V. (2010) conducted a systematic review and meta-analysis of Saccharomyces boulardii in adult patients, looking at the efficacy and safety of Saccharomyces boulardii (S. boulardii) for various disease indications in adults.
 This was based on the peer-reviewed, randomised clinical trials and pre-clinical studies from the published medical literature between 1976 and 2009.
 This review of 31 randomised, placebo-controlled treatment arms in 27 trials (encompassing 5029 study patients), found S. boulardii to be significantly effective and safe in 84% of those treatment arms.
 A meta-analysis found a significant therapeutic efficacy for S. boulardii in the prevention of antibiotic-associated diarrhoea.
 Saccharomyces boulardii can therefore be strongly recommended for prevention of AAD, as well as for traveller’s diarrhoea and the prevention of nutrition-related diarrhoea; also for the alleviation of Helicobacter pylori infection and related symptoms.